 How to Wash Reusable Swim Diapers

 Choosing a swim diaper is a lot more fun than cleaning one!
-The clean-up process can be done quickly and simply, though.
-This guide explains how to sanitarily wash a swim diaper, as well as how to make reusable swim diapers last longer.
+But never fear – the cleanup process can be done easily and fast.
+Follow this guide to sanitarily wash a reusable swim diaper and make it last longer.

 Steps to Washing a Swim Diaper

-- Change diapers in the bathroom or designated changing area.
+- Change diapers away from the pool in the bathroom or designated changing area.

-- Report accidents with fecal matter to the pool supervisor so the pool can be flushed with the necessary chemicals.
-Children are less likely to have solid accidents in the pool than they are liquid accidents.
+- Report accidents with fecal matter to the pool supervisor immediately.
+Children are less likely to have solid accidents in the pool than they are liquid leaks, but the pool still needs to be flushed with specific chemicals.

-- You can either hand rinse/wash the diaper in a sink, or machine-wash it in cool or warm water.
+You can either hand rinse/wash the diaper in a sink, or machine-wash it in cool or warm water.
+Use plenty of soap for hand washing!

 - If you use a machine, set the load to the maximum water level to avoid unsanitary build-up in the machine.

-- Use less than half of the recommended amount of detergent by the manufacturer to prevent residue build-up.
-Avoid fabric softeners, bleach, and perfumes.
+- Use less than half of the recommended amount of detergent by the manufacturer to prevent residue build-up, and avoid fabric softeners, bleach, and perfumes.

-- Wash your hands and child's bottom thoroughly after changing.
+- Thoroughly wash your hands and child's bottom after changing.

 - Air-dry the clean diaper in a shaded area.
-Placing it in the dryer may melt any synthetic materials.
+Placing it in the dryer may melt any synthetic materials, though some swim diapers can be tumble dried on low.
+Be sure to check the manufacturer's instructions first.

-Note: Disposable diapers should be thrown out after one use.
+Note: All disposable diapers should be thrown out after one use.